 Hello and welcome back!
 I hope that you have all had a fantastic summer holidays and are raring to go as we enter Year 1!
-Over the summer we have been working hard to get the learning environment ready for your return, take a look at our new Year 1 Classroom!

 This week we have been blown away by the children as they have started their journey in Year 1.
 The children have all adapted incredibly well to the new routines and timetable, taking each change in their stride and with a smile on their faces.
 We couldn’t be prouder, a huge well done Year 1!

 Here are some photos of us enjoying our new classroom!